simeononsecurity/simeononsecurity.ch/.clinerules/04-article-front-matter-and-media.md

   exist on older posts).
 - `coverAlt` — descriptive alt text for the cover image.
 - `coverCaption` — short caption, frequently left empty (`""`).
+- `coverCredit` / `coverCreditURL` — optional source credit and source-page URL for third-party covers.
+The project `postcover.html` override emits this credit and omits the default site creator, copyright, and licensing claims for credited images.

 Do **not** add `author` or `authors` keys.
 Authorship is handled by the single author profile at `content/authors/simeononsecurity/`, so article front matter carries no author field.